EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 where H() is the hash function in HKDF_V.
 It takes a bstr as input and outputs a bstr.

-We define EDHOC-Key-Derivation to be the function which produces the output as described in {{RFC5869}} and {{RFC8152}} depending on the variable input AlgorithmID, keyDataLength and other:
+We define EDHOC-Key-Derivation to be the function which produces the output as described in {{RFC5869}} and {{RFC8152}} depending on the variable input AlgorithmID, keyDataLength, and other:

 output = EDHOC-Key-Derivation(AlgorithmID, keyDataLength, other)